-Besides the intrinsic theological hate, fundamental Islam cannot end its conflict with Israel because, according to its holy texts, any land that was ever conquered for Allah must be recouped.
-If it is not, his name is besmirched and his conquest of the world delayed.
+Besides the intrinsic theological hate, fundamental Islam cannot end its conflict with Israel because, according to its holy

 For 1,300 years, Israeli lands were under foreign Muslim rule.
 To be sure, a sizeable Jewish population has lived in Israel continuously since biblical times.
 The Jews never voluntarily relinquished claim to their land, and Palestine never existed as a sovereign Arab domain.
 Nevertheless, Israel-every inch of it-absolutely must, in Islamist thought, be re-subjugated to Allah's rule.